 I find that more often than not, you aren’t really that disappointed when you skip out on something you didn’t have much desire to participate in anyways.
 If you desperately want something, then yes, do everything you can to make it happen.
 But if you’re feeling indifferent, that’s a sure sign it doesn’t deserve your hard-earned dollars.

-Fear of missing out is a thing, it has its own acronym (FOMO) and search #FOMO anywhere on social media, and you’ll get inundated with results.
-RateHub actually completed a study just last year and discovered some pretty staggering results:
+Fear of missing out is a thing, it has its own acronym (FOMO) and search #FOMO anywhere on social media, and you’ll be inundated with results.
+RateHub actually completed a study and discovered some pretty staggering results: